-Expats should note that while public healthcare throughout the United Kingdom operates under the umbrella of the NHS, each country within the UK has its own branch of the NHS.
-Therefore, while the general process of accessing public healthcare is more or less the same, there may be slight policy differences, such as whether prescription medication is subsidised or fully funded.
-Expats can find out more by visiting the NHS website of the country they will be moving to.
+Expats should note that while public healthcare throughout the United Kingdom operates under the umbrella of the NHS, each country within the UK has its own NHS organisation.
+Therefore, while the general process of accessing public healthcare is more or less the same in all of the UK's four countries, there may be slight policy differences, such as whether prescription medication is partly subsidised or fully funded.
+Expats can find out more by visiting the NHS website of the area they will be moving to.

-Private healthcare and dental care in the UK can be expensive but it does guarantee preferential treatment and, crucially, freedom from the long waiting lists that many NHS patients complain about.
-Most specialists doctors (consultants) work in both the private and state sector, so once at the front of the queue, the standard of medical care in the NHS is as high as in the private sector.
+Private healthcare and dental care in the UK can be expensive, but it does guarantee preferential treatment and, crucially, no long waiting lists that many NHS patients complain about.
+Most specialist doctors (consultants) work in both the private and state sector, so once at the front of the queue, the standard of medical care in the NHS is as high as in the private sector.
 Private hospitals are plentiful and located throughout the country.
 Some of the UK's best specialists are located on Harley Street in central London.

 Health insurance in the United Kingdom